-The Japanese Language Contest is scheduled yearly and held at a local high school.
-The Heart of America Japan-America Society and the Olathe School District collaborate to provide the opportunity for friendly competition and networking so that all Japanese students can showcase their Japanese language skills and enjoy meeting other students across the region.
-Events include: Kana Bee and Kanji Bee (3 levels with HS and College Divisions), Shodo / Calligraphy, Haiku, Poetry Recitation and a Talent Show Contest.
+The Japanese Language Contest is scheduled yearly and is held at a local high school, college or other facility in the spring.
+The Heart of America Japan-America Society collaborates with other local organizations to provide the opportunity for friendly competition and networking so that all students can showcase their Japanese language skills and enjoy meeting other students across the region.
+Events include all kind of activities that challenge the students’ knowledge of the Japanese language.26th Annual Heartland Japanese Language Contest - 2024

-The Japan-America Society sets up a section to display Japanese culture, food and items for purchase at the Ethnic Enrichment Festival.
-Every year in August, the Festival features countries throughout the world.
-We are happy to be a part of it.
+The Heart of America Japan-America Society sponsors a booth each year at the Ethnic Enrichment Festival held in Swope Park in mid-August to showcase Japanese culture, food and items for purchase.
+The Festival features countries from around the world.
+We are happy to be a part of it!

 Would you like to practice Japanese you’ve studied?
 Formed in November 1993, Nijikaiwa is an informal gathering of individuals who get together to use their Japanese language conversation skills.
-Currently the meeting time and place is 7:00 - 9:00 p.m.
-Thursdays at Denny's, 9001 Shawnee Mission Parkway, Mission, KS 66202.
+Currently the meeting time is 7:00 p.m. on Thursdays.
 There is no cost to join.
 It is not a class; there are no lessons – just a place to use what you've learned.
 People of all ages and Japanese language ability are welcome.

-The JAS Scholarship Fund is presently administered by Johnson County Community College.
-In past years it has also been administered by University of Missouri at Kansas City and Rockhurst College.
+The HAJAS Scholarship Fund is presently administered by Johnson County Community College.
 The fund is established for a Japanese student studying in the U.S. or an American student studying in either country.

 Japanese Garden and Tea Room

 The Loose Park Japanese Tea Room and Garden, dedicated in July 2006, was conceived as a cultural exchange between the Sister Cities of Kurashiki, Japan and Kansas City, Missouri.
-The Tea Room is set in a traditional Japanese garden featuring a small ornamental fountain, large boulders, many shrubs and groundcovers with a pathway leading to the Tea Room.
+The Tea Room is set in a traditional Japanese style.
+The Japanese garden features a small ornamental fountain, large boulders, many shrubs and groundcovers with a pathway leading to the Tea Room.
 The small garden is a place for quiet meditation.

 The Japanese Tea Room is a space designed for holding Japanese tea ceremonies.
-It is a ceremonial space available only for this traditional activity and not for other types of gatherings.
-The Heart of America Japan-America Society‘s ”Friends of the Japanese Tea Room and Garden” work group hosts monthly Saturday morning work sessions from March through November to assist Parks and Recreation and Loose Park staff in the clean-up and maintenance of the garden.
+It is a ceremonial space available only for this traditional activity.
+The Heart of America Japan-America Society‘s ”Friends of the Japanese Tea Room and Garden” work group hosts monthly Saturday morning work sessions from March through November to assist Parks and Recreation Department and the Loose Park staff in the maintenance of the garden.
 Contact us for more information about the Tea Room or Garden.